kotak-ai/1.58BitNet/README.md

 ```

 Passing `--two_layer` runs a second correction pass before scoring each answer.
-The correction concatenates the query, the first answer and the text from
+The second pass uses the same template as training with `<think>` tags.
+The
-`--guiding_prompt` (default "Review and correct the answer:") before generating
+guiding prompt text defaults to "Review and correct the answer:" but may be
-the final response.  `--guiding_prompt` may point to a file with several prompts;
-one will be chosen randomly for every correction.
-Customize the prompt with
+overridden or loaded from a file.
+Customize the prompt with `--guiding_prompt`
-`--guiding_prompt` and use
+and use
 `--second_max_length` to control how many tokens are generated for the
 correction.